Najd Sanjak

-The sanjak of Najd (لواء نجد) was a sanjak (second-level province) of the Ottoman Empire.
+The Sanjak of Najd (لواء نجد) was a sanjak (second-level province) of the Ottoman Empire.
 The name is considered misleading, as it covered the al-Hasa region, rather than the much larger Najd region.
-It was part of Baghdad Vilayet from June 1871 to 1875, when it became part of the Basra Vilayet.
+It was part of the Baghdad vilayet from June 1871 to 1875, when it became part of the Basra Vilayet.

 The mutasarrif was located in Hofuf, which was garrisoned by up to 600 men, the largest Ottoman force in the area.

 History

 The opening of the Suez Canal in 1869 gave a new strategic importance to this region, stoking Ottoman interests in establishing effective control as a result of the revival of trade.
 In 1871, Midhat Pasha invaded al-Hasa and restored Ottoman control.
 When he incorporated this desert region into the Ottoman realm, Midhat Pasha had granted the local notables complete exemptions from taxation, except for the zakat.